miguelsequeira/find-duplicated-classes/README.md

  Usage:
-    -h ,  --help                        : show this info -v ,  --verbose                     : outputs more info and details than normal -cp , --classpath                   : the desired classpath to search within `
+    - h ,  --help                        : show this info
+    - v ,  --verbose                     : outputs more info and details than normal
+    - cp , --classpath                   : the desired classpath to search within